 European football stands united against COVID-19 crisis: A–Z guide

-First of a four-part series: European football's competitions may be on hold, but the world's most popular sport still has a front-line role to play in society's response to COVID-19.
+European football’s competitions may be on hold, but the world’s most popular sport still has a frontline role to play in society’s response to COVID-19.

 Article top media content

 COVID-19 has temporarily postponed UEFA plans to celebrate 60 years of the EURO with a tournament bridging the entire continent, but the European football community remains more united than ever in its off-the-field response to the pandemic.
 From Amsterdam to Zagreb, national associations, clubs and players have launched countless initiatives to ensure more people comply with government regulations on social distancing and staying at home.

 With the aim of inspiring others, this four-part blog highlights the different ways that football is making a difference across Europe: whether raising funds to purchase medical equipment, producing training videos about staying fit at home, delivering food to the elderly and vulnerable, or using the sport’s enormous reach to deliver vital health messages.

 Azerbaijan: putting a smile back on the faces of football fans

 In a national campaign to boost the morale of football fans and their families staying at home, Azerbaijan’s professional football league (PFL) is sharing fun photos from domestic league matches on its Instagram channels.

 Among clubs, the players, coaching staff and employees at FC Sabah have collected more than €25,000 to support a national coronavirus fund.
 The club has also produced a video in support of the nation’s doctors and nurses, working day and night to treat patients with COVID-19.